 If you catch your puppy snacking on chocolate, induce vomiting as soon as you can to get rid of the poison.
 Even if you don’t see your pet consuming chocolate but find suspicious evidence such as chewed up candy wrappers, it’s a good idea to get it to purge.
 Chocolate isn't absorbed very quickly, so making your pet vomit may be helpful even a couple of hours after ingestion.

 It can be dangerous to induce vomiting if the pup acts woozy.
 They can inhale the material on its way up and suffocate.
 As long as he’s alert, there are several methods you can use to get rid of the chocolate.

 - First, feed the pup a small meal.
 This helps dilute the toxin and delay its absorption.
 Having something of substance in the stomach also makes it much easier to induce vomiting.

 - Syrup of Ipecac is effective for dogs.
 Ipecac takes longer to work than hydrogen peroxide, though, and only one dose should be given.
-The dose is one teaspoon for dogs less than 35 pounds, and up to a tablespoon for larger dogs.
+The dose is 1 teaspoon for dogs less than 35 pounds, and up to a tablespoon for larger dogs.

 - If you have nothing else available, table salt prompts vomiting after the first or second dose.
-Give it dry, onto the back of the pet’s tongue—one teaspoonful at a time for little pups or a tablespoonful for adult-size pups.
+Give it dry, onto the back of the pet’s tongue—1 teaspoonful at a time for little pups or a tablespoonful for adult-size pups.
 Repeat in three minutes if the first dose doesn’t work.